How much is an eye exam at Sears?

 Does Sears Optical accept Vision Insurance?

+The eye exam costs at Sears Optical can be greatly offset by using your vision insurance plan.
 Sears Optical accepts plenty of vision insurance plans, including Aetna, EyeMed, American Legion, and HumanaVision, among others.
-You can go to their website to find a more detailed list of the vision insurance they accept, but if you don’t see yours, you can still contact them to verify whether or not your insurance is accepted.
+You can go to their website to find a more detailed list of the vision insurance they accept.
+If you don’t see yours, you can still contact them to verify whether or not your insurance is accepted.